-The PFHCB Appeal Board continues to provide an essential service to the approximately 10,500 certified fish harvesters registered with the Professional Fish Harvesters Certification Board.
-Following a continuous downward trend since 2000 in the number of appeal requested, in 2011 and 2012 there has been an unanticipated spike in the total number of appeal requests received and hearings conducted (from 11 in 2011 to 22 in 2012).
-This uncertainty and annual variation in the number of appeals being requested poses challenges for the Appeal Board and PFHCB support staff in meeting the stated objectives in an efficient and cost-effective manner, and has made budgeting and planning challenging.
-If an increase in the number of appeal requests occurs, the PFHCB Appeal Board may have to consider convening twice in 2013.
+The PFHCB Appeal Board continues to provide an essential service to the nearly 10,000 fish harvesters registered with the PFHCB.
+In the past several years there has been a significant fluctuation in the number of appeal requests received (from 11 in 2011, to 22 in 2012, to 16 in 2013).
+This uncertainty and annual variation in the number of appeals requested continues to pose challenges for the Appeal Board and PFHCB support staff in meeting the stated objectives in an efficient and cost-effective manner.
+It has also made budgeting and planning challenging.
+If the number of appeal requests continues to remain high (22 in 2012 and 16 in 2013), the PFHCB Appeal Board may have to consider convening twice in 2014, as it did in 2013.

-Notwithstanding this challenge, the Appeal Board remains committed to: providing every certified fish harvester the opportunity of an independent appeal process, meeting the objectives stated in the 2011-2013 Activity Plan, and meeting the planning and reporting obligations of the Transparency and Accountability Act.
+The Appeal Board remains committed to: providing all certified fish harvesters the opportunity of an independent appeal process, meeting the objectives stated in the 2014-2016 Activity Plan, and meeting the planning and reporting obligations of the Transparency and Accountability Act.